-Within the UK, the CLF has been established, to drive the UK strategy through the leadership community across the business.
+Meanwhile the Change Leadership Forum continued to drive the UK strategy via the leadership community across the business.
 Key messages are taken from these quarterly meetings and delivered to teams across the business.
 The forum is also used to discuss future strategic and local initiatives and develop solutions as a community.
 Members of the Board regularly attend and input into the forum.

-The Board has established monthly "Business & Talk" sessions, at which Directors update the Company employees on the most significant recent developments in the business and introduce future strategic changes.
-Interactivity with leadership is encouraged at the sessions which always include opportunities for questions from around the business.
+The Board's monthly "Business & Talk" sessions continued, at which the Directors update our colleagues on the most significant recent developments in the business and introduce future strategic changes.
+Interactivity with leadership at all levels of seniority is continually encouraged at the sessions which always include opportunities for questions from around the business.
+In addition to these sessions hosted by UK management, colleagues within each function will typically be party to a Group level functional update that occurs on a bi-monthly basis, or more frequently if circumstances dictate a need.